thegaussians/semantic-segmentation/README.md

  * FCN8 - Similar to FCN16 architecture, it uses 2 skip connections to get much finer outputs and after skip connections it upsamples by    scale of 8 hence FCN8.
 Available - FCN8-vgg16, FCN8-vgg19,FCN8-resnet50

+ * UNET - Uses small filters( 3*3 throught) to extract low-level features and results much finer outputs, they are generally applied on higher dimensional images (Eg-medical imaging,satekite images) in a patch-wise manner where each patch is being segmented.

  ## Loss Functions